-Simply bend a young, pliable honeysuckle vine down to the ground in spring, pin it in place with a metal plant peg so that it forms a 'U' shape.
+- Bend a young, pliable honeysuckle vine down to the ground in spring, and pin it in place with a metal plant peg so that it forms a 'U' shape.

-Softwood and semi-ripe cuttings
+Growing from softwood and semi-ripe cuttings

-They're hardy plants so you can put them outside in spring.
+- They're hardy plants, so you can put them outside in spring.
 Remember to keep an eye on them so they don't dry out and cover them in the event of late frosts.

 There's more advice on how to take cuttings from plants in our guide.

 Honeysuckles are not very demanding and can generally just be left to do their own thing.
-All they need is a feed in spring with a general fertiliser such as Growmore.
-They do love a yearly top up of mulch though to keep the soil moist.
+However, they will appreciate a feed in spring, using a general-purpose fertilizer.

 Shop honeysuckle in the US